GittieLabs/lovebank-services/README.md

 <br/><br/>

 #### `GET /users/{firebase_id}`
-Replace {firebase_id} with the firebase id of desired user.
+Replace {firebase_id} with the firebase id (or the UUID) of desired user.
+Whether firebase id or UUID is used is automatically detected.
 It will return a JSON object representing the specified user

 <br/><br/>